maim-lain/schooloflust/minigames.md

 <br>

 ## Antiandrogen and Soda:
-- Antiandrogen: idk - idk
+- Antiandrogen: Removes 30-50 arousal
-- Soda: idk - idk
+- Soda drink: Removes 5-10 arousal
+  - You can get a free soda drink every day from the fridge.
-  - cannot drink soda in the Hole.
-Drink before you enter the Hole.
+  - You can't drink the soda while you are in the hole, so you should use them before you enter the Hole.

 <br>
 <br>